Music Resume Examples and Templates for 2023

 How To Pick the Best Music Resume Template

 When selecting your resume template, focus on structure and organization over visual appeal.
 Hiring managers will always be far more interested in your musical accomplishments and expertise than resume aesthetics.
-Try to avoid overuse of color and bulky graphics, as these elements can often distract the reader from qualifications and experience.
+Avoid overuse of color and bulky graphics, as these elements can often distract the reader from qualifications and experience.

 Music Text-Only Resume Templates and Examples